 BEACH

-Now you can walk back to the village centre strolling down this deck flanked by the Somme river on one side and astounding mansions from the 19th century on the other.
-However, before doing so, you can make a break to admire the small lighthouse at the end of the deck with the bay as background which is especially stunning during the sunset.
-Whenever you decide to go ahead on the promenade, don't forget to observe the medieval village behind the houses from another perspective - since it is located on the high part of the city - and imagine how imposing it must have looked centuries ago.
+After enjoying the beach, head back toward the village center along the Quai Jeanne d’Arc, a charming promenade flanked by the Somme River on one side and 19th-century mansions on the other.
+Before continuing, take a moment to admire the small lighthouse at the end of the quay, with the bay as a backdrop — especially beautiful at sunset.
+As you stroll, don’t forget to look back at the medieval village perched on the high part of town and imagine how imposing it must have appeared centuries ago.

 DINNER AT LE RELAIS GUILLAUME DE NORMANDY